Study Abroad For Health Sciences Students

 - Saving a few of your general education credits, free electives, perspectives or professional electives to take abroad will offer you more variety of programs and locations to choose from.

 - A shorter summer program may be a good option to fit in an international experience for Health Sciences majors, with summer coursework typically focusing on public health, comparative health systems or community health.
+Or consider taking courses towards your immersion abroad over the summer.

 - Strong health sciences coursework is typically available in Europe and Australia - however you are not limited to these locations!